vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 `splunk_hec` sinks will continue to finalize events based on the HEC response status code.

+Users can configure the `splunk_hec` sinks with the following indexer acknowledgement settings

+* `acknowledgements.query_interval` The amount of time to wait between requests to `services/collector/ack`.
+This defaults to 10 seconds as recommended by Splunk.
+* `acknowledgements.retry_limit` The number of retry requests to `services/collector/ack`.
+This defaults to 30 which, along with the default `query_interval`, is 5 minutes of retrying as recommend by Splunk.

 ### Implementation

 * [Splunk recommendations for client integration with indexer acknowledgement](https://docs.splunk.com/Documentation/Splunk/8.2.3/Data/AboutHECIDXAck#Indexer_acknowledgment_client_behavior)